niclaslindberg/webx-db/README.md

 Main features of nillsoft-db

 * Name based auto-escaped parametrization.
-* Hierarchical transactions by using `savepoint X´ and `rollback to savepoint X´ in inner transactions.
+* Hierarchical transactions by using `savepoint X` and `rollback to savepoint X` in inner transactions.
 * Key violation exception with name of violated key.

 ## How to use